redgar598/eipp_data_viz/README.md

         - *Without git download* git repo as zip: [here](https://github.com/redgar598/eipp_data_viz) then hit "Clone or download"
             - Then within RStudio navigate to the folder and load eipp_data_viz.Rproj

-3. Rstudio session in the [cloud](https://rstudio.cloud/) is another option but will only be a back up
+3. **Rstudio session in the [cloud](https://rstudio.cloud/) is another option but will only be a back up**
     - Similar process to installing locally and I will help you through it if anyone needs this option

+<br/><br/>

+What even is "eipp_data_viz.Rproj" and why do you keep saying to load it?
+A complete explination is [here](https://www.tidyverse.org/articles/2017/12/workflow-vs-script/).
+But a project file is a quick and contained way to load your required paths to data, and related scripts.
+What we are doing is a great use where if you work locally all the scripts should run within the eipp_data_viz folder without having to specify exactly where on your computer you saved it.
+It is a system to help with data reproducibility when using R.

+<br/><br/>

 #### Data We Will Be Using for ggplot Introduction
 We will be looking at gene expression data from mouse photoreceptors.
 There are samples from different developmental stages (E16,P2,P6,P10 and 4 weeks) and two mouse lines, a wildtype (wt) and knockouts for rod cell specific transcription factor (NrlKO).
 The gene expression and sample information data were collected from the Gene Expression Omnibus (GEO), under study ID [GSE4051](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE4051).